For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 • CO2 emissions – The environmental impact of your car also impacts the road tax associated with it.
 Lower-emission cars can save you money on tax and let you access low-emission zones.

 • Efficiency (MPG) – The Miles Per Gallon (MPG) shows how many miles a car can drive per gallon of fuel on average.
-Your driving style, weather conditions and traffic also influence the actual MPG, but the average MPG is still a good indication as to whether it's an efficient car or not.
+Your driving style, weather conditions and traffic also influence the actual MPG, but the average MPG is still a good indication of whether it's an efficient car or not.

 • Petrol or diesel – Generally speaking, petrol cars are better for shorter journeys, while diesel cars are better for longer trips.
 Diesel cars often have a better MPG, but petrol is cheaper at the pumps.
 Have a think about what you'll mostly use your car for and decide on whether a petrol or diesel car will be the best fit.